streettraffic/streettraffic/docs/source/guide/hello_city.rst

 When the reads and writes are finished, you may open `<http://localhost:9000>`_ and open the ``Query -- Traffic Flow Query`` link on the left Menu and follow the step to query a route within the area you just registered.
+See :ref:`query`

 That's it!